25 of Africa's most amazing places to visit

 Cable car rides are available to the top of the mesa, giving great views, fantastic sunrises/sunsets and a great photo.
 Challenge: Try to limit yourself to 50 pics.

-3. Djmaa el Fna, Morocco
+3. Djemaa el Fna, Morocco

-The world's most exciting town square, Djmaa el Fna reminds you you're in Africa.
+The world's most exciting town square, Djemaa el Fna reminds you you're in Africa.
 In the heart of the old city of Marrakech, snake-charmers, henna-painters, storytellers, date-sellers and orange juice vendors set up their stalls in the sleepy heat of the afternoon.

 As night falls, the vendors are joined by tribal drummers, ladyboy dancers and mobile restaurateurs selling delicious grilled meats, bread and salad as the smoke rises above their stalls 'til past midnight.